coq-community/docker-coq-action/README.md

 `coq` is built on-top of `ocaml` and so `coq` projects use `ocaml`'s package manager (`opam`) to build themselves.
-This Github Action supports `opam` out of the box.
+This GitHub Action supports `opam` out of the box.
 If your project does not already have a `coq-….opam` file, you might generate one such file by using the corresponding template gathered in [coq-community/templates](https://github.com/coq-community/templates#readme).